seventh720/Personal-Website/README.md

     showImage(0);
 });
 ```

-① This JavaScript manages an image carousel, showing one image at a time by changing opacities.
-It automatically transitions every 1.5 seconds and responds to mouse interactions by starting or stopping the rotation and resetting the image display.
-Experience this function by moving your mouse to the picture **below the personal introduction section**.
+② Users can play, pause, and adjust the volume of the video **below the interest introduction section**.
+The `video controls` support all these functions in the web.
 ```html
 <div class="video-container">
     <video controls>